TuomoNieminen/deep-shrooms/README.md

 [here](https://tuomonieminen.github.io/deep-shrooms)

+To edit the content of the site, edit docs/index.Rmd markdown.
+Then ping Tuomo or use RStudio/knitr to update the .html.

 ## Scraper

 To run the scraper to scrape the mushroom details and pictures from MushroomWorld you have to first install scrapy: `pip install scrapy`